Semiconductor industry in Taiwan: Geopolitics

 The geopolitical strength of the semiconductor industry is often referred to as Taiwan's "Silicon Shield."
 According to the New York Times, "Taiwan has relied on its dominance of the microchip industry for its defense," and that, "because its semiconductor industry is so important to Chinese manufacturing and the United States consumer economy, actions that threaten its foundries would be too risky."
-In 2022 Matthew Pottinger challenged the existence of a Silicon Shield arguing that China does not behave in ways which appear rational to audiences in democratic countries.
+In 2022, former U.S. Deputy National Security Advisor Matthew Pottinger challenged the existence of a "Silicon Shield" arguing that China does not behave in ways which appear rational to audiences in democratic countries.
+Some analysts and policymakers in the U.S. even conflate the importance of TSMC to the decision-making process of the Chinese leadership in their plans in militarily unifying Taiwan, to the extent that they advocated a controversial plan to destroy Taiwanese semiconductor fabrication facilities in the event of a successful Chinese invasion of Taiwan to prevent China from gaining control of the industry, due to concerns that China could seize the facilities and leverage them for future economic or military advantages.

 International policy measures have been taken in attempts to ensure the longevity TSMC's manufacturing output by third parties such as the United States.
 Through policy efforts such as the CHIPS and Science Act, the United States and Taiwanese governments have taken steps to bolster TSMC's manufacturing capability on U.S. soil.
 Such policy efforts were put in place after geopolitical tensions between the United States and China demonstrated a potential weak point in the nation's reliance on foreign manufacturing.
 Notably, TSMC announced plans to build a $12 billion semiconductor manufacturing plant in Arizona, enhancing their semiconductor production capabilities on international land.